Baccara: Cristina Sevilla's Baccara (2022–present)

 After the passing of María Mendiola, Cristina Sevilla decided to continue with the formation, having the property and rights over the brand, as a homage to María Mendiola's legacy.

-On 26 January 2022, the official announcement was made introducing their new member, Helen De Quiroga, a singer with a long career and known for her work with such artists as Miguel Bosé and Alejandro Sanz.
-She has also starred in the musical "Cats”, and took part in recording of Spanish versions of Disney films The Little Mermaid and The Lion King.
+On 26 January 2022, the official announcement was made introducing their new member, Helen de Quiroga, a singer with a long career and known for her work with such artists as Miguel Bosé and Alejandro Sanz.
+She has also starred in "Cats (musical)" and took part in recording of Spanish versions of Disney films The Little Mermaid and The Lion King.

 Sevilla and de Quiroga appeared on stage as Baccara for the first time in Kyiv, the capital of Ukraine, in the middle of February 2022.

-Throughout 2022, Sevilla and de Quiroga performed at various events, such as Christian Dior defile in Seville, Madrid Pride Plaza de España stage in Madrid, Guilfest in London, Doune the Rabbit Hole Festival in Scotland, and Kuuslagufestival in Estonia.
+Throughout 2022, Sevilla and de Quiroga performed at various events, such as Christian Dior defile in Seville, Madrid Pride Plaza de España stage in Madrid, Guilfest in London, Doune the rabbit hole festival in Scotland, and Kuuslagufestival in Estonia.

-In early September 2022, Baccara record label, "Team 33," released digitally Baccara's new single, "Don't Let This Feeling Go Away", produced by Rodríguez.
+In early September 2022, Baccara record label, "Team 33," released digitally Baccara's new single, "Don't Let This Feeling Go Away", produced by Luis Rodríguez (producer).

+In October 2022, Sevilla and de Quiroga performed as Baccara at flowers & garden exhibition in Brandenburg, Germany.

+In November 2022, they traveled to the United States to perform two concerts in California together with Gina T.

+In 2023, Baccara continued their international concert tour.
+In February 2023 they performed in Bolivia at the carnaval of Oruro.

 In May 2023, the label "In Out Record" released on vinyl the maxi-single "Don't Let This Feeling Go Away", that featured extended versions of the aforementioned song, as well as "Call Me Up" and "Fantasy Boy", re-recorded with the vocals of Sevilla and de Quiroga.

+Later in 2023, Baccara took part in Nostalgia Fest in Latvia and in New Wave Fest in United States in June, played a solo-concert in Kazakhstan in July, took part in Arts & Culture festival in Romania in August, in Etam live show in Paris, France in September and in wine festival in Moldova in November.

-In the end of November 2023, “Team 33” released digitally the new Baccara single, entitled "When I'm with you".
+In the end of November 2023, 'Team 33' released digitally the new Baccara single, entitled "When I'm with you".

+In January 2024, Sevilla and de Quiroga performed in London.